-THEA 2390 Stage Makeup 3/0/3
+THEA 2390 Stage Makeup 3/0/3 Prerequisite: THEA 1100

 This course introduces students to the theories and principles of stage corrective makeup.
 Students will be introduced to various stage makeup techniques through class projects and introduction to three dimensional stage makeup.

-THEA 3111 Performance and Production 0/2/1 Prerequisite: THEA 2111 and THEA 2112
+THEA 3111 Performance and Production 0/2/1 Prerequisite: THEA 2111 and THEA 2112 Advanced study of practical aspects of theatre production.

-Advanced study of practical aspects of theatre production.
+THEA 3112 Performance and Production 0/2/1 Prerequisite: THEA 3111 Advanced study of practical aspects of theatre production.